sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 * Caltrain isn't like the GO, they check your tickets all the time
 * Go to Gilroy Premium Outlet Mall in Gilroy, it's amazing and has great deals
 * Pizza Hut is not as fancy in the US.
 It will blow your coworkers' minds if you tell them that Pizza Hut is a sit down restaurant with waiters
+* Gilroy Premium Outlets is pretty awesome and worth a trip after your first paycheck

 ### New York
 * Really expensive